Americans’ charitable donations increased by 4% in 2021,

 Once the payment term ends, one or more charities you’ve designated will receive its assets.
 With a TCRT, your heirs could avoid having to immediately recognize their inheritance as taxable income, and you leave money to your charities of choice.
 Everyone can benefit.

-The SECURE Act 2.0 provides a one-time exclusion beginning in 2023 for taxpayers who are at least age 70½ and must take distributions.
+The SECURE Act 2.0 provided a one-time exclusion for taxpayers who are at least age 70½ and must take distributions.
 It allows them to make a one-time $50,000 distribution from an IRA (or IRAs) to a charitable remainder trust and treat the contribution(s) as if it were a qualified charitable distribution made directly to a charity.

 How can a financial advisor help support tax-efficient charitable giving?